PaycheckCalculatorOnline logo

 Step 4 — Calculate FICA Taxes

-FICA (Federal Insurance Contributions Act) taxes are separate from income tax and fund Social Security and Medicare.
-In 2026, Social Security is 6.2% on wages up to $176,100.
+FICA taxes are separate from income tax entirely.
+Social Security is 6.2% on wages up to $176,100 in 2026.
 Medicare is 1.45% on all wages with no cap.
-These are flat taxes — they apply equally regardless of your filing status or deductions.
+These are flat — they don't care about your filing status, your deductions, or how many kids you have.

 Step 5 — Apply State and Local Taxes

-After federal calculations, the calculator applies your state's specific tax rules.
-Nine states have no income tax whatsoever.
-California progressive rates top out at 13.3%.
-Flat-rate states like Illinois apply a simple 4.95% to all income.
-New York City residents pay an additional 3.1%–3.9% local tax on top of state taxes.
+Nine states have no income tax at all.
+California's top rate is 13.3%.
+Illinois applies a flat 4.95% to everyone equally.
+New York City residents pay an additional 3.1%–3.9% local surcharge on top of state rates.
+The variation between states is enormous — and the calculator handles all 50.

 Step 6 — Calculate Net Pay

-All deductions are subtracted from gross pay to produce your net (take-home) pay per paycheck, per month, and per year.
-A good paycheck calculator also shows you the breakdown of each deduction line by line — matching what appears on your actual pay stub.
+Everything gets subtracted from gross pay to produce your net (take-home) pay — per paycheck, per month, and per year.
+A good paycheck calculator also shows you each deduction line by line, matching what you'd see on an actual pay stub.
+No surprises.

 What Gets Deducted From Every American Paycheck